Fred W. Bopp III

 Service / Achievements

 Mr. Bopp is a former President of the Dartmouth Alumni Association of Maine.
-He is also trustee of the Bopp Family Charitable Foundation.
+He is also a co-trustee of the Bopp Family Charitable Foundation.